 Downsides of Renewable Energy Stocks;

-While there has been significant attention placed on the decarbonization of the economy and the shift towards renewable energy, the industry is still relatively new compared to traditional fossil fuels.
+While there has been significant attention placed on the decarbonization of the economy and the shift toward renewable energy, the industry is still relatively new compared to traditional fossil fuels.

 Institutional investors may prefer to keep their money safe in more traditional energy companies, making fossil fuel producers a safer investment.